chrodriguez/mo_backup/README.md

 ### Backup recipe

-On your application, write a backup recipe calling the mo_backup_generate_model method, giving it the necesary parameters.
-Have in mind that it does not schedules the backup, so you will need to do it manually (for now...).
+On your application, write a backup recipe calling the mo_backup_generate_model method, giving it the necessary parameters.

+If you want to schedule the job you'll need to also call the mo_backup_schedule_job method.
+In that case, you'll probably want to specify when you wish to run the backups which will require adding some parameters to the application databag.
+If you don't want to give your own scheduling parameters, defaults will be used.

 ## License